1905

 1984

-- New plate types: DAV and C/L. C/L plates (starting at 10000) begin as an overflow series after C99999 is reached.
+- New plate types: DAV and C/L. C/L plates (starting at 10000) began as an overflow series after C99999 was reached.
 "C/L" is chosen beacuse it's the first and last letters of the word "Commercial" (per former DMV Director Bob Voshell.)

 |